ruuda/blog/posts/the-yaml-document-from-hell.md

 This tends to happen in for example Kubernetes and GitHub Actions.
-When the configuration language does not support abstraction, people often reach for templating, which is a bad idea for the reasons explained before.
+When the configuration language does not support abstraction, people often reach for templating, which is a bad idea for the reasons explained earlier.
 Proper programming languages,
 possibly domain-specific ones,
 are a better fit.